 The Counseling Center training staff recognizes that knowledge of the above guidelines and principles is not always sufficient to ensure appropriate ethical and professional conduct.
 Interns need to demonstrate the ability to integrate appropriate standards into their own repertoire of professional conduct.
 Interns should demonstrate sensitivity to ethical issues and dilemmas that arise in their work with clients and carry out appropriate decision-making in these and all other professional situations.
 Interns should also demonstrate the willingness to appropriately and readily consult with their supervisor and/or other senior staff members regarding concerns or questions related to their professional practice.
 During orientation, the Training Director advises interns of the due process procedures and their grievance rights.
 Interns are required to be familiar with and abide by the Counseling Center policies and procedures outlined in the following due process procedures document.

 Interns who successfully complete an internship with the Counseling Center are awarded a Certificate of Completion reflecting their accomplishment.

-All sick days and vacation days will be reported to the Training Director.
+All sick, vacation and professional development requests will be reported to the Director of Training.
+Request forms for scheduled absences must be submitted electronically to the Director of Training as stated in the instructions on the form at least one week in advance of the requested absence.
+Additionally, the intern is expected to denote their scheduled absence in Titanium.
+Interns must request coverage for missed IA placeholders and EC coverage, and reschedule IT placeholder(s).
 If an intern is not able to attend work due to illness, s/he should call the CC’s voicemail system (540-568-6554) to report that situation.
 Interns should instruct Support Staff regarding the disposition of scheduled appointments for that day.